nixworks/public/news/2013/03/30/index.md

 ##### Nuon Chea
 ### [Nuon Chea, the most senior surviving Khmer Rouge leader, is declared fit for trial by a United Nations-backed court in Cambodia. ](/news/2013/03/30/nuon-chea-the-most-senior-surviving-khmer-rouge-leader-is-declared-fit-for-trial-by-a-united-nations-backed-court-in-cambodia.md)
-_Context: Nuon Chea, United Nations, Khmer Rouge, Cambodia_
+_Context: United Nations, Khmer Rouge, Cambodia, Nuon Chea_

 ##### Eiffel Tower
 ### [The Eiffel Tower is evacuated for a time after an anonymous caller made a bomb threat.
 No explosives were found, police are still searching for the caller. ](/news/2013/03/30/the-eiffel-tower-is-evacuated-for-a-time-after-an-anonymous-caller-made-a-bomb-threat-no-explosives-were-found-police-are-still-searching.md)